-Leave time tracking procedure varies in different companies.
-Some prefer simple time-off tracking systems, some create many leave types and keep track of leave balances.
-The requirements depend on the company’s internal procedure, national or regional regulations, etc.
+As there is no common U.S. federal law on paid vacation days, leave time tracking procedure varies from company to company.
+Some prefer simple time-off tracking systems, others create multiple leave types and keep track of leave balances.
+The requirements depend on the company’s internal procedure, regional regulations, etc.

 We conducted a research on how companies track absence of their employees.
-The results give an insight into what tools are used, what leaves are taken, and how the overall amount of time off is calculated.
+The results give an insight into what tools are used, what types of leave are taken, and how the overall amount of time off is calculated.

 Most Used Leave Types